Milnor fibre boundary of a non-isolated surface singularity: Contact structures

-The simplest proof of this statement is by comparison of the Chern classes of the corresponding structures in $H_1(\partial F,\Z)=H^2(\partial F,\Z)$ (already noticed in \cite{CC}).
-The Chern class of the Milnor--fiber contact structure is zero, since $F$ is (stably) parameterizable.
-On the other hand, the Chern class of the canonical contact structure is the class of the canonical cycle in $H_1(\partial F,\Z)$.
-In particular, this class is zero if and only if the singularity/link is numerical Gorenstein (see e.g. \cite{Five} for the terminology).
-In particular, if $\partial F$ can be realized by a negative definite graph which is not numerical Gorenstein, then the two contact structures are different.
-This is happening in the case of all lens spaces which are not $A_n$--singularity links, and also in (\ref{ss:unicusp}), cases (e)-(f).
+The simplest proof of this statement is by comparison of the Chern classes of the corresponding structures in $H_1(\partial F,\Z)=H^2(\partial F,\Z)$, a fact already noticed in \cite{CC}.
+The Chern class of the Milnor fiber contact structure is zero, since $F$ is parallelizable.
+On the other hand, the Chern class of the canonical contact structure is the class of the canonical cycle in $H_1(\partial F,\Z)$ (that is, the restriction of the canonical class of a resolution to its boundary).
+In particular, the Chern class of the restriction of the canonical class to $\partial F$ is zero if and only if the singularity/link is numerically Gorenstein (see e.g. \cite{Five} for the terminology).
+Therefore, if $\partial F$ can be realized by a negative definite graph which is not numerically Gorenstein, then the two contact structures are different.
+This is happening in the case of all lens spaces which are not $A_n$--singularity links, and also in \ref{bek:classifi2}, cases (e)-(f). \ix{Chern class} \ix{numerically Gorenstein} \ix{canonical class}\ix{contact structure}